 Define a specific skill and/or behavior that is objective and can be observed.

-Design the goal around what the student will do, not what he won’t do.
+Design the goal around what the student will do (rather than what he or she will not do).

-Monitor the behavior frequently enough to be able to make informed decisions about the student’s progress with specific skills.
+Monitor the behavior frequently enough to make informed decisions about the student’s progress with specific skills.

 Measure student behavior, not adult behavior.

 No student is 100 percent on task 100 percent of the time.
-Build leeway into your goals and don’t expect perfection.
+Build leeway into your goals and work towards meaningful progress instead of perfection.

-The Redmond, Oregon, IEP Goals and Objectives Bank is a helpful resource that organizes IEP goals by content area and includes academic goals as well as social and emotional goals.
-Here are a number of sample SEL goals to help you get started (click on the link above for the full list):
+The Redmond, Oregon, IEP Goals and Objectives Bank is a helpful resource that organizes IEP goals by content area and includes academic goals as well as social-emotional goals.
+We’ve listed some sample SEL goals below, but you can click on the link above for the full list.

 - Express anger appropriately by using words to state feelings

 - Resolve conflicts without physical contact or abrasive language (e.g., stating emotions/desire, or walking away)